• Interior

 • pro The atmosphere is warm and inviting, and family presence is welcomed.

-• pro The food is great there.
+• pro The therapy team is great, and the food is excellent.

 Cons